ssmirr/appdev-chapters/nouns-verbs-and-grammar.md

 ### Updating variables

 If you want to re-use an existing variable rather than creating new variables, that's no problem.
-It can get old coming up with new variable names.
-You can just throw away what you have in the box and put in something entirely different with the same assignment operator, `=`.
+It can get old coming up with different variable names for every step of the program.

+Instead, you can just throw away what you have in the box and put in something entirely different with the same assignment operator, `=`.
 Type this:

 ```ruby
 s = "hi"